What is an Easy Access Cash ISA?

 - Age 18 or over

-- UK tax resident
+- UK resident for tax purposes

 Our ISA allowance guide explains the rules in full.